EBISPOT/zooma/README.md

 example, it might be prudent to give docker itself access to 6 GB, depending on the other containerised applications in the stack.
 This can be configured within docker settings.
 Be aware that, confusingly, containers may crash without proper logging in the absence of sufficient memory to run them.
-Not over-throttling memory will also make for better stack performance, as it alleviates excessive swapping and paging.
+Not over‑throttling memory will also make for better stack performance, as it alleviates excessive swapping and paging.